Recreational Electronic Reporting At-a-Glance

 Access Point Angler Intercept Survey (APAIS)

-The tablet application works offline during field assignments, and features built-in logic meant to minimize the introduction of errors during data entry.
-Initial reports indicate the time between an intercept and a data submission has significantly dropped, and staff are saving time processing, checking, and correcting data.
-Field interviewers in Florida, Alabama, and Mississippi will begin using tablets in 2021.
+The APAIS is still an in-person interview, and the interviewer is still responsible for recording the information an angler provides.
+In other words, while the tablet-based system is an electronic reporting technology, it’s not an angler-controlled app.
+The tablet works offline during field assignments, and features built-in logic to minimize the introduction of errors during data entry.
+Initial reports show the time between an intercept and a data submission has significantly dropped, and staff are saving time processing, checking, and correcting data.

 Electronic reporting is a component of two recreational fishing surveys in the Gulf of Mexico: Alabama’s Snapper Check and Mississippi’s Tails n’ Scales.
 Both of these mandatory "capture-recapture" survey designs use electronic technologies to collect catch information from anglers (the "capture" phase) and a probability-based dockside intercept survey to qualify angler reporting (the "recapture" phase).

 In Mississippi, anglers must report information about their Gulf red snapper catch through a smartphone application.
 Because the state’s red snapper fishery is relatively small, outreach and enforcement efforts can be targeted, and compliance rates among participating anglers are above 80 percent.

 In Alabama, anglers can report information through a smartphone application, a website, or a paper form.
 Because this red snapper fishery is relatively large, outreach and enforcement are more challenging, and compliance rates are estimated at 30 percent for private boat anglers and 50 percent for for-hire operators.